Seniors Project - S3 through S6

 Students do not have to be enrolled in the Mock Court Programme to take part in the Studies Programme

-International competitions are only open to students taking part in either the Mock Court Programme or the Studies Programme and may have to go through a selection process.
+International competitions are only open to students taking part in either the Mock Court Programme or the Studies Programme and students may have to go through a selection process.